RedPRL/sml-redprl/ENGINEERING_NOTES.md

 - Source code cannot contain unicode characters; in practice, this means that you have to use the decimal code in string literals.

 - Builds take longer.
-In practice, by splitting parts of JonPRL into smaller libraries, we can still get reasonable build-and-code turnaround by only building the part of JonPRL that we are working on.

 - There's no REPL.
-In practice, the REPL has not been used almost at all for day-to-day JonPRL development, so I do not see this is a very serious disadvantage.
+In practice, the REPL has not been used almost at all for day-to-day JonPRL/RedPRL development, so I do not see this is a very serious disadvantage.
 The only benefit of the REPL is that you can quickly print out some datastructure without writing your own pretty-printer for it.

 #### No clever stuff

-I want the code to be straightforward.
-I considered using `sml-open-ended` again for operators, for instance, and in addition to the fact that it may be non-trivial to make it work at higher kind, it's just another piece of the codebase that is incredibly mystifying to people who don't understand what it is.
+Code should be straightforward; sometimes this means sacrificing a clever typing guarante or a bit of abstraction.

 #### Strike a balance with modularity